KatNezabydka/educated/README.md

 - `show-all-notes-tag`: Shows all notes, sorted by tags.
 - `close` or `exit`: Closes the program, saving data before exiting.

-The chat bot supports color highlighting for commands and error messages for user convenience.
+The chatbot supports color highlighting for commands and error messages for user convenience.

 ## Authors